 Success

 Successful mix of multi-national, locally-owned and start-up businesses.

 Reach

 Excellent global reach through two airports and a major seaport.

 Tourism

 Strong tourism, culture and food destination offer.

-Number 1

-Number 1 for broadband connectivity outside Belfast (4th in whole of the UK).
+Connected

+Highest percentage of premises connected with full fibre in NI and the 4th highest in the UK (Ofcom).

 Skilled

 Skilled highly educated workforce.

 Technology

-Concentration of technology and ecommerce businesses trading globally.
+Concentration of technology and e-commerce businesses trading globally.

 Life

 Outstanding quality of life with 185 km of coastline and beautiful landscape.

 Mix

 Diverse mix of land/sites for development ranging from greenfield to waterfront.

 Development sites

 A unique opportunity to create Northern Ireland's premier public waterfront space at Queen's Parade, Bangor.

 Location

-The subject lands are located on Queen's Parade in Bangor town centre, approximately 21 km/13 miles from Belfast city centre.
+The subject lands are located on Queen's Parade in Bangor city centre, approximately 21 km/13 miles from Belfast city centre.
 Belfast International Airport is within approximately 48 km/30 miles and George Best Belfast City Airport approximately 18 km/11 miles.
 Belfast Port is within 23 km/14 miles.

 The location is serviced with buses and trains with Bangor train station approximately 0.6 km/0.4 miles from Queen's Parade, with trains running directly to Belfast.

+Bangor was granted city status as part of Queen Elizabeth II's Platinum Jubilee Celebrations in June 2022, making it Northern Ireland's newest city.

 Description

-The lands consist of approximately 13 acres [5.26 Ha], designated as town centre in the local area plan.
-Queen's Parade divides the site into two distinct parts; Marine Gardens, a vibrant public space which overlooks a 600 berth marina, and the development site that offers the opportunity to stitch residential, leisure, hotel and retail back into the town centre.

-Find out more at www.queensparadebangor.co.uk
+Queen's Parade in Bangor offers a unique opportunity to create Northern Ireland's premier public waterfront space in the country's newest city.
+Subject lands consist of approximately 13 acres [5.26 Ha], which now has formal planning approval for a truly mixed-use regeneration project.
+The site has two distinct parts: Marine Gardens: the creation of a new vibrant public space that overlooks a 450-berth marina, and the development site which offers a variety of leisure, hotel, retail, hospitality, office, and commercial opportunities.
+Find out more at www.queensparadebangor.com

 Neighbouring Occupiers

 - Café Nero

 - Barclays Bank

 - Bangor Marina

-- Open House Festival

 13 acres 5.26 hectares

 Town Centre Development Opportunity

 Queen's Parade Bangor

+Landowner: Dept. for Communities and Bangor Marine Ltd

-Contact: Simon Moon +44 [0]28 9442 5600 simon.moon@karl.co.uk
+Contact: Bangor Marine Ltd +44 [0]28 9442 5600 info@queensparade bangor.com

 Potential Use and Opportunities A unique opportunity to create Northern Ireland's premier public waterfront space at Queen's Parade, Bangor.
 Bangor is ideally located to be the coastal day out of choice for the burgeoning capital city of Belfast.
-The proposed £50 million scheme (subject to planning) is suitable for a variety of uses including hotel, residential, commercial, retail, restaurants and offices and made up of the following: 66 bed hotel with spa and swimming pool 137 residential units comprising (113 apartments in 3 blocks and 12 duplex apartments) 6,503 sqm (70,000 sqft) of office space 1,858 sqm (20,000 sqft) of food & beverage/retail opportunities 1,503 sqm (16,178 sqft) destination/cinema building 1,440 sqm (15,500 sqft) indoor kids' recreational area refurbishment of 5,330 sqm (57,371 sqft) of commercial property along Main Street 255 space car park Marine gardens public realm combining external events space, cafés, sheltered promenade and kiosks, seafront lawns, children's play area and water feature Marketplace and courtyard squares
+The proposed £75 million scheme (subject to planning) is suitable for a variety of uses including hotel, residential, commercial, retail, restaurants and offices and made up of the following: 66 bed hotel with spa and swimming pool 137 residential units 6,503 sqm (70,000 sqft) of office space 1,858 sqm (20,000 sqft) of food & beverage/retail opportunities 1,503 sqm (16,178 sqft) destination/cinema building 1,440 sqm (15,500 sqft) indoor kids' recreational area refurbishment of 5,330 sqm (57,371 sqft) of commercial property along Main Street 255 space car park Marine gardens public realm combining external events space, cafés, sheltered promenade and kiosks, seafront lawns, children's play area and water feature Marketplace and courtyard squares This development opportunity is located adjacent to Bangor Waterfront, soon to be greatly enhanced with approximately £72.8m of investment creating another prime regeneration site with a unique range of leisure and tourism opportunities.